 Thyroid cancer is found more often in women.

-The number of people diagnosed with thyroid cancer in the United States has been rising for at least 40 years, but the number of deaths from thyroid cancer has stayed the same or decreased slightly.
+The number of people diagnosed with thyroid cancer in the United States had been rising for at least 40 years, but the number of deaths from thyroid cancer has stayed the same or decreased slightly.
+The rise in rates of thyroid cancer appears to be leveling off in recent years, and there is a decrease in the rate of thyroid tumors less than 1 centimeter in size.
 Most cases of thyroid cancer respond to treatment and are usually cured.

 Being exposed to radiation increases the risk of thyroid cancer.

 Anything that increases a person's chance of getting a disease is called a risk factor.
 Not every person with one or more of these risk factors will develop thyroid cancer, and it will also develop in people who don't have any known risk factors.
 Talk with your doctor if you think you may be at risk.

 Risk factors for thyroid cancer include the following:

 - Being exposed to radiation to the head and neck as an infant or child or being exposed to radiation from an atomic bomb.
 The cancer may occur as soon as 5 years after exposure.